WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

-# Sentiment Analysis in Stock Movement Prediction
+# Sentiment Analysis for Event-Driven Stock Prediction
 Use NLP technique to predict stock price movement based on news from Reuters

 1. Data Collection